hypothesis/onboarding/.github/ISSUE_TEMPLATE/04_first_pr.md

 - [ ] **Engineer**: request a review for your first PR.

   You can use GitHub to [request a review](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/requesting-a-pull-request-review) from an individual or team.
-We always try to prioritize prompt reviews.
+We always try to prioritize prompt reviews and [automated reminders](https://docs.github.com/en/organizations/managing-organization-settings/managing-scheduled-reminders-for-your-organization) of pending review requests are posted in Slack.

 - [ ] **Engineer**: get your first PR approved by its reviewer.